Product data glossary.

 A practical reading path

-If you are building the foundation, start with the product catalog and PIM.
+If you are building the foundation, start with the product catalog, PIM, and PIM systems, then the product information inside them: PIM data.
 If you are making product pages easier for software to interpret, continue to structured data and schema markup.
-If you are distributing product facts across retailers, marketplaces, feeds, APIs, or AI-shopping surfaces, read about content syndication.
+If you are distributing product facts across retailers, marketplaces, feeds, APIs, or AI-shopping surfaces, read about content syndication and data feeds.